 Applying Agile Management to Construction Projects

-Construction projects have always followed a linear approach with sequential steps.
+Construction activities have always followed a linear approach with sequential steps.
 The typical construction process may be broken down into separate stages including a planning phase, design phase, development phase, and testing phase.

 Input from stakeholders is usually considered in the planning and design phases because it can be difficult to incorporate feedback in later stages when the project is being constructed.

-Since the project might be susceptible to change, an agile approach that considers the possibility of changes to construction projects can help improve productivity and provide more value to the end-user.
+Since the project might be susceptible to change, an agile methodology approach that considers the possibility of changes to construction activities can help improve productivity and provide more value to the end-user.

-The construction industry is notorious for its strict planning, fixed budgeting, and detailed scheduling, all concepts that may be contradictory to agile project management.
+The construction management businesses is notorious for its strict planning, fixed budgeting, and detailed scheduling, all concepts that may be contradictory to agile project management.

 This poses the question: Is agile project management applicable to the construction industry?